projectsveltos/sveltos/docs/features/labels_management.md

 The field *kubernetesVersionConstraints* can be used to classify a cluster based on its current Kubernetes version.

 #### Resource constraints
-The field *deployedResourceConstraints* can be used to classify a cluster based on current deployed resources.
+The field *deployedResourceConstraint* can be used to classify a cluster based on current deployed resources.
 Resources are identified by Group/Version/Kind and can be filtered based on their namespace and labels and some fields.
 It supports Lua script as well.

 Following classifier, matches any cluster with a Service with label __sveltos:fv__.